-Ever wonder what happens on the 2nd floor of 10 Carden?
+Ever wonder what happens upstairs at 10 Carden?
 Coworking!

 To give you a better sense of who is coworking in the space you can read a brief summary of each organization or individual below.

 Carly runs two businesses: a marketing company and a soapmaking business.
 After completing a MSc in Sports, Leisure and Tourism Management from the ESC Rennes School of Business in France, she spent several years working abroad in sponsorship with international brands.
 At the same time, she started a small consultation company working with companies on their marketing and international business development strategies and hasn’t looked back since then!
 She has lived in France, England and Spain and is bilingual in French.
 Today, her efforts are more Canadian focused, helping businesses with marketing strategy and execution and of course, growing her soapmaking empire.
 She loves reading and is currently serving as a board member for the Guelph Public Library.